timescale/docs/timescaledb/overview/release-notes/index.md

 * aggregates without combine function
 * ordered-set aggregates
 * hypothetical-set aggregates
-By default the new Continuous Aggregates will be created using this new format, but the previous version (with partials) will be supported.
+By default the new continuous aggregates are created using this new format, but the previous version (with partials) is still supported.

 Users can create the previous style by setting to false the storage paramater named timescaledb.finalized during the creation of the